adriellakristie/RealTalk/README.md

 This project is configured for deployment with Vercel.
 To deploy:

-1. Push your code to GitHub
+1. Push the code to GitHub
-2. Visit [Vercel](https://vercel.com) and sign up/login with your GitHub account
+2. Visit [Vercel](https://vercel.com) and sign up/login with GitHub account
 3. Click "Import Project"
 4. Select your repository
 5. Configure your project: